Publish Novellas 19 May 2021

-Caroline somberly realizes, “That’s why they picked me.
+Caroline comes to a somber realization.
+“That’s why they picked me.
 I gave consent to use my organs in the event of my death on my driver’s license.”

-“Me too, but that is not consent for what’s going on here!
-And, these chores seem more like busywork to keep us in subjection until our captors literally rip our hearts out, as they have already done with some of you here,” Jayson says with anger, before shuffling away.
+“Me too, but that’s not consent for what’s going on here!
+And, these chores seem more like busywork to keep us subjugated until our captors literally rip our hearts out, as they have already done with some of you already,” Jayson says with anger, before shuffling away.

 By registering as an Organ Donor, you are giving your consent to allow the Department of Motor Vehicles to electronically transmit your true full name, residence or mailing address, year of birth, and California driver license or identification card number to Donate Life California. —California DMV

 Caroline and Isabela then clear away the tables while Jayson and Brian check on the compost and the septic tank.